Regulatory Model Numbers

 For devices that support the port-speed group feature, the groups are called out in the relevant illustrations with the ports in the group identified.

-Some of the devices shown in this section have ports that are grouped together to provide flexibility in configuring Ethernet speeds for the individual members of the group.
-The default configuration supports the maximum possible Ethernet speed and/or other lower, allowable speeds by the individual members of the group.
-Care must be taken when inserting optics for lower speed connectivity as further configuration may be required for the port(s) in the group to operate as desired.
+Some of the devices shown in this section have ports that are grouped to provide flexibility in configuring Ethernet speeds for the individual members of the group.
+The default configuration supports the maximum possible Ethernet speed and other lower allowable speeds by the individual members of the group.
+Care must be taken when inserting optics for lower-speed connectivity, as further configuration may be required for the port(s) in the group to operate as desired.

 Front Panels